 You will require this permit if you intend to put on a fireworks display.
 This permit authorises you to conduct displays at private or community events, such as a show, fete, carnival, cultural, religious or sporting event.

 A permit is not required for:

-- A theatrical firework used where people are present or proximate to create a theatrical effect for the purposes of a concert or theatrical performance; or
+- a theatrical firework used where people are present or proximate to create a theatrical effect for the purposes of a concert or theatrical performance

 Please consult the Contact Officer for more information.